navidrome/website/content/en/docs/usage/library/artwork.md

 ## Image Format & Quality

+By default, Navidrome encodes resized artwork as JPEG (or PNG, for PNG sources and square thumbnails).
+You can opt into WebP encoding for smaller images by enabling the `EnableWebPEncoding` [config option][advanced-configuration] (default: `false`), at the cost of more CPU when resizing.
+Note that some older clients may not be able to display WebP images.

-Navidrome serves resized artwork as WebP for better compression and performance.
-The `CoverArtQuality` [config option][advanced-configuration] controls the encoding quality for WebP output (default: `75`).
+The `CoverArtQuality` [config option][advanced-configuration] controls the encoding quality for resized JPEG and WebP output (default: `75`).
+It does not apply to PNG.

 Animated GIFs embedded in or associated with your music files are preserved during resize.
 They are converted to animated WebP using ffmpeg.